Maintenance of Certification (MOC) - Overview

 What is MOC?

 - Maintenance of Certification is a continuous professional development program created by the ABS and the other 23 member boards of the American Board of Medical Specialties (ABMS).
-MOC goes beyond traditional recertification to a process of ongoing learning and assessment.
-The ABS MOC Program draws on many activities diplomates are already doing, such as CME, while giving them the opportunity to formally demonstrate their commitment to lifelong learning and practice improvement.
+MOC goes beyond traditional recertification to a process of ongoing learning, assessment and improvement throughout a surgeon's career.

-- The ABS is working with specialty surgical organizations to ensure MOC is relevant to all practice areas.
+- The ABS is also coordinating its MOC requirements with those of other regulatory groups.
 The Federation of State Medical Boards has recognized MOC as satisfying Maintenance of Licensure (MOL).
 The ABS is also working with health insurers to gain recognition for diplomates participating in MOC.

-How Does it Work?Diplomates begin MOC once they certify or recertify in any ABS specialty after July 1, 2005.
-Until this occurs, the traditional recertification requirements for that specialty apply (see the respective recertification examination for details).
+- Diplomates begin MOC once they certify or recertify in any ABS specialty after July 2005.
+Until this occurs, the traditional recertification requirements apply (see the respective recertification examination for details).
 MOC requirements run in three-year cycles, from July 1 to June 30.
-At the end of a cycle, diplomates report to the ABS about their MOC activities by completing an online form.
-A secure recertification examination continues to be required at 10-year intervals.
+After the end of a cycle, diplomates report about their MOC activities by completing an online form.
+A secure recertification exam is also required at 10-year intervals.
 For diplomates who hold more than one certificate, only the secure exam must be repeated for each specialty.
-See MOC Requirements for more information.

-Why Now?Board certification is considered to be the gold standard in assuring a surgeon has acquired and is sustaining a certain level of knowledge, skill and professionalism.
+- Board certification is considered to be the gold standard in assuring a surgeon has acquired and is sustaining a certain level of knowledge, skill and professionalism.
 MOC will ensure that board certification remains a recognized, surgeon-defined, standard of excellence.
 MOC will provide diplomates with greater opportunities for learning and assessment, while giving patients further assurance that an ABS-certified surgeon is providing safe, effective care.

-Staying in ContactThe ABS will keep diplomates informed about MOC through its newsletters and e-mail updates, and will contact diplomates individually when submission of information is due.
-Please keep your contact information current through My Records/My Account.
+- The ABS will keep diplomates informed about MOC through its newsletters and e-mail updates, and will contact you directly by mail and e-mail when submission of information is due.
+Please keep your contact information up to date through My Records/My Account.

-Updated: January 2013
+Updated: November 2013